d2s/Documentation/_posts/2018-04-10-Changelog.md

 - added slider for deleting old snapshots
 - collecting errors from rsync to view and correct
 	- sometimes rsync throws error and halts execution of task, useful to check which errors is thrown
+- added observers in menu app and RsyncOSX notifying when Mac is going to sleep and awake

 Temporary path to restore.